Doctoral Internship in Health Service Psychology

 SUPERVISION OF GROUP WORK

 Supervision is provided for each counseling and/or therapy group offered by the intern.
-When co-leading a group with a staff member, supervision is provided by that staff person.
+Understanding Self and Other (USO) process groups are supervised in a group supervision with all intern and staff co-leaders.
+This supervision provides a wonderful opportunity for peer supervision in addition to supervision by experienced staff members.
+If co-leading a second group with a staff member, supervision is provided by that staff person as well.

 If and when two interns co-facilitate a group, appropriate supervision with a staff member is arranged.